Topham Guerin: Controversies

+An article published on 31 December 2023 in The Observer reported on the Good Law Project's allegations of leaked emails between Topham Guerin and its client Palantir to discredit the Good Law Project for launching legal action regarding Palantir's acquisition of patient data from NHS England.

 Public engagement

 On 8 May 2021, for World Ovarian Cancer Day, Topham Guerin participated in the Cure our Ovarian Cancer Foundation's international awareness campaign.
 Their spot "An ad you can't miss, for a cancer you do", which shows 30 women who had been diagnosed with ovarian cancer, was screened at Piccadilly Circus, London and Time Square, New York City.
 The spot was a pro bono production by Topham Guerin with Landsec and JCDecaux sponsoring the screening space.